MasTec (NYSE:MTZ) Releases Q1 2022 Earnings Guidance

-Several brokerages have commented on MTZ.
-Zacks Investment Research downgraded MasTec from a hold rating to a sell rating and set a $99.00 target price for the company. in a research note on Tuesday, January 4th.
-Barclays cut their target price on MasTec from $140.00 to $120.00 and set an overweight rating for the company in a research note on Monday, February 28th.
-Cowen cut their target price on MasTec from $125.00 to $110.00 and set an outperform rating for the company in a research note on Monday, February 28th.
-Credit Suisse Group cut their target price on MasTec from $130.00 to $114.00 and set an outperform rating for the company in a research note on Monday, February 28th.
-Finally, B. Riley cut their target price on MasTec from $122.00 to $120.00 and set a buy rating for the company in a research note on Monday, February 28th.
-One analyst has rated the stock with a sell rating and nine have given a buy rating to the company.
-According to data from MarketBeat, MasTec currently has a consensus rating of Buy and a consensus price target of $118.00.
+Several brokerages recently issued reports on MTZ.
+Credit Suisse Group reduced their target price on MasTec from $130.00 to $114.00 and set an outperform rating on the stock in a research report on Monday, February 28th.
+B. Riley cut their price objective on MasTec from $122.00 to $120.00 and set a buy rating on the stock in a report on Monday, February 28th.
+Craig Hallum cut their price objective on MasTec from $139.00 to $108.00 in a report on Monday, February 28th.
+Cowen cut their price objective on MasTec from $125.00 to $110.00 and set an outperform rating on the stock in a report on Monday, February 28th.
+Finally, Barclays cut their price objective on MasTec from $140.00 to $120.00 and set an overweight rating on the stock in a report on Monday, February 28th.
+One analyst has rated the stock with a sell rating and nine have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Buy and a consensus price target of $118.00.

 MasTec, Inc engages in the provision of infrastructure construction services.
 It operates through the following segments: Communications, Oil and Gas, Electrical Transmissions, Clean Energy and Infrastructure, and Other.
 The Communications segment performs engineering, construction, maintenance, and customer fulfillment activities related to communications infrastructure, primarily for wireless and wireline/fiber communications, and install-to-the-home customers.